piotrbajdek/FinancialUiua/README.md

 ## FinancialUiua

-FinancialUiua is a library offering a suite of algorithms for technical analysis in financial markets.
+FinancialUiua is a module offering a suite of algorithms for technical analysis in financial markets.
 The library is implemented in Uiua, a stack-based array programming language similar to APL.

 Currently, the module is in the early stages of development.